bestie/terrestrial/README.md

 * A Ruby ORM that enables DDD and clean architectural styles.
 * Persists plain objects while supporting arbitrarily deeply nested / circular associations
-* Provides excellent database and query building support courtesy of [Sequel library](https://github.com/jeremyevans/sequel) and so has excellent database support and query building options.
+* Provides excellent database and query building support courtesy of [Sequel library](https://github.com/jeremyevans/sequel)

 ## What is it?